microsoft/DesktopBridgeToUWP-Samples/Samples/ShareTargetSample/README.md

 This sample demonstrates how an app receives content shared from another app in a converted Win32 app.
 There are two parts in this package: Win32 and Universal Windows Platform (UWP) processes;
-The UWP part utilize the share target modern APIs that are not available for win32 apps while the business logic of proccessing the data remains in the win32 part, the win32 app launches from the UWP to proccess the data.
+The UWP part utilize the share target modern APIs that are not available for win32 apps while the business logic of processing the data remains in the win32 part, the win32 app launches from the UWP to process the data.
-When walking along the bridge you can migrate gradualy all your logic to the UWP part.
+When walking along the bridge you can migrate gradually all your logic to the UWP part.
 This sample uses classes from the [**Windows.ApplicationModel.DataTransfer**](http://msdn.microsoft.com/library/windows/apps/br205967) and [**Windows.ApplicationModel.DataTransfer.Share**](http://msdn.microsoft.com/library/windows/apps/br205989) namespaces.
 Some of the classes you might want to review in more detail are the [**ShareOperation**](http://msdn.microsoft.com/library/windows/apps/br205977) class, which you use to manage a share operation, and the [**DataPackageView**](http://msdn.microsoft.com/library/windows/apps/hh738408) class, which you use to get the content being shared.
 Because each share scenario usually involves two apps—the source app that provides the content and a target app that receives the content—we recommend you install and deploy the  [**Sharing content source app sample**](http://go.microsoft.com/fwlink/p/?linkid=231511) when you install and run this one.
 That way, you can see how sharing works from end to end.
 This sample covers how to receive shared content in text format.